2018 SUMMER RESEARCH LABORATORY ON RUSSIA, EASTERN EUROPE,

 - What kind of funding is available?

-All SRL applicants (domestic and foreign) are eligible for grants.
-Housing grants are available for graduate students (up to 10 days) and other scholars (up to 5 days).
+This year, SRL applicants who are U.S. citizens are eligible for Title VIII grants.
+Housing grants are available for up to 12 days.
 The grants are intended for a shared three-four bedroom suite.
 If individuals desire a single suite, they are responsible for the additional fees.
-A limited number of travel grants are available to qualified graduate students (domestic and foreign) on a competitive basis.
+Travel grants are available for up to $500, depending on distance and type of travel.
 Preference will be given to those at the advanced level.
 All eligibility criteria specified on the grants page applies.
-Grants are for up to $300, depending on distance and type of travel.
 The Fisher Fellow and Open Society Foundation’s Civil Society Scholar Awards are also available for participants.
 Please see their specific details to apply and determine eligibility.